Date Pistachio Vegan Bars

 Ingredients for the caramel:

-• cups mixed nuts unsalted (175g)
+• cups mixed, unsalted nuts (175g)

-• 12 large, soft medjool dates
+• cups soft medjool dates (about 200g)

 • 2 tbsp almond butter